 In the evening, meet with your private guide for an exploration of the Trocadero Esplanade and Eiffel Tower.
 Start at the Trocadero to see its statues, monuments, and city views.
 Continue to the Iron Lady herself with skip-the-line tickets, giving you the most time to visit both floors and take in the incredible views from the top.

-Day 3: Taste Sweets in Le Marais & Afternoon at the Louvre
+Day 3: Pastry Tour of Le Marais & Afternoon at the Louvre

 In the afternoon, it's time to explore the Louvre, the world's largest art museum.
 Get up close to the Venus de Milo and the Mona Lisa, then get some fresh air at the Tuileries Garden.
 In the evening, explore the Avenue des Champs-Élysées.